XinyuanWangCS/PromptAgent/README.md

 ...
 ```

+It takes around two hours to run the above experiment, which costs around $5 using OpenAI API (around $4 for GPT-4 and $1 for GPT-3.5).
 After finishing the optimization, all the intermediate nodes and paths will be stored in a json file.
-We will keep the top-k reward nodes, the last node in the highest average reward path, and the highest reward node in the highest averaget reward path.
-In the paper, we use the last one as the selection strategy.
+We will keep the top-k reward nodes, the last node in the highest average reward path, and the highest reward node in the highest average reward path.
+In the paper, we use the highest reward node in the highest average reward path as the selection strategy.

 ### Test
 We can run `test.py` to test any prompt performance with the following commands: